imgen/TopAct/Deliverables/Readme.md

 ## How long it took me?
  Research `DDD` and other libraries to use: about 1 hour

  Authentication/Authorization: 3 hours.
-Hit two brick wall: one with `IdentityServer4` and another with `Swagger UI` integration with `IdentityServer4`.
-Each took me about 1 hour to fix.
+Hit two brick walls: one with `IdentityServer4` and another with `Swagger UI` integration with `IdentityServer4`.
+Each took me about 1 hour to punch through, :(.

  Learning the `DDD` way: 1 ~ 2 hours